AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-issues-with-adobe-learning-manager-desktop-app.md

 ### Mac OS X {#MacOSX-6}

-Move the files from the following path "**/Applications/Adobe Captivate Prime/Users/Shared/Adobe/Captivate Prime Assets/1.0**" to trash and then empty the trash.
+Move the files from the following path "**/Applications/Adobe Learning Manager/Users/Shared/Adobe/Learning Manager Assets/1.0**" to trash and then empty the trash.